Isn’t it true that everyone has a vacuum? It’s perhaps one of the most popular cleaning gadgets in your house.

 Maintaining The Vacuum

 Maintenance is one of the most essential aspects you can manage.
 If you maintain your vacuum, you may be able to use it for many years to come.
-We’re planning on cleaning it at least once a month.
+I am planning on cleaning it at least once a month.

 Also, if you encounter an issue, do not dismiss it.
-For example, if your vacuum makes a weird noise or suddenly loses suction, it may still be possible to fix it.
+For example, if your vacuum makes a strange noise or suddenly loses suction, it may still be possible to fix it.

 Maintaining your vacuum on a regular basis may help it last longer.
-We have some pointers for you to consider.
+I have some pointers for you to consider.

 Empty the Dust Canister or Bag Regularly